 Skip the snooze button.

 An easy way to begin the day with a positive attitude is to think about all the great things in your life.
 Research highlighted by Harvard Medical School found that practicing gratitude actually makes you happier overall.
 It can help you feel more positive emotions, boost health, and aid you in overcoming challenges and building strong relationships.
-You can even practice gratitude while brushing your teeth!
-Plus, you can get two good things done at once if you brush with Pronamel Intensive Enamel Repair.
+You can even practice gratitude as part of a self-care routine while brushing your teeth!
+That way, you can get two good things done at once, especially if you’re brushing with Pronamel Intensive Enamel Repair.
 This remineralizing toothpaste helps rebuild acid-weakened enamel for strong, healthy teeth.

 Create a to-do list.

 In order to reach your goals, you have to know exactly what they are first.
+Add a few minutes of list-making to your morning, self-care routine.
 Start small by knowing what you want to accomplish every day.
 To avoid feeling overwhelmed, write down what you would like to complete — and be realistic about it.
 An easy way to do that is to write down precisely how long it will take you to finish each task.
 Sometimes things come up during the day, so another way to make sure you get done what you really need to is to rank your to-do list in ascending order.
 Plus, by getting the most important things done first, you’ll automatically feel more fulfilled and successful, which motivates you to tackle even more.

 Have a healthy breakfast.

-While the research around breakfast is ever-changing, there is evidence that suggests eating a healthy, balanced breakfast can give you a boost of energy, make it less likely that you’ll give into hunger-fueled cravings, and sets you up for more healthy choices throughout the day.
+While the research around breakfast is ever-changing, there is evidence that suggests incorporating a healthy, balanced breakfast into your morning routine can give you a boost of energy, make it less likely that you’ll give into hunger-fueled cravings, and sets you up for more healthy choices throughout the day.
 Some quick, good-for-you options include: oatmeal topped with almonds, a whole wheat tortilla filled with vegetables and lean protein, and even french toast made with wheat bread and egg whites.